apache/echarts-doc/en/option/series/parallel.md

 ## inactiveOpacity(number) = 0.05

-In box selection, the unselected line would be set as this『transparency』（which could lead to melanized effect）.
+In box selection, the unselected line would be set as this『transparency』 (which could lead to melanized effect).

 ## activeOpacity(number) = 1

-In box selection, the selected line would be set as this『opacity』（which could lead to highlighted effect）.
+In box selection, the selected line would be set as this『opacity』 (which could lead to highlighted effect).